spack/spack-tutorial/tutorial_packaging.rst

 ------------------------

-As packages evolve and are ported to different systems, the builds often have to reflect those changes.
+As packages evolve and are ported to different systems, the builds often need to be changed.
 This is where the package's ``Spec`` comes in.

 So far we've looked at getting the paths for dependencies and values of variants from the ``Spec`` but there is more.
 The package's ``Spec``,